ConesaLab/paintomics4/docs/8_step_by_step.md

 The main component of the detailed pathway view is the KEGG diagram showing all the nodes and relationships between them.

 Matches are represented by boxes painted over those nodes, containing a heatmap with the record values.
-One box can have more than one gene or feature associated to it, symbolized by a plus icon.
+One box can have more than one gene or feature associated with it, symbolized by a plus icon.
 If at least one of these features is significant, a star symbol will also be visible.

 Placing the cursor over these boxes will open up a tooltip window expanding the info.
-If multiple features are associated to it, a "Prev/Next" links will appear in the lower part of that window allowing to iterate overt them.
+If multiple features are associated with it, a "Prev/Next" link will appear in the lower part of that window allowing it to iterate over them.